ArtCodeStudio/freifunk-october-theme/README.md

-# jumplink-october-boilerplate
+# freifunk-october-theme
-Bootstrap 4 Boilerplate for OctoberCMS
+Bootstrap 4 Freifunk Theme for OctoberCMS

 ## Bootstrap 4
 To make it possible to use Bootstrap 4 Sass files directly we have create a fork of Bootstrap 4 called [Bootstrap 4 Backward](https://github.com/JumpLinkNetwork/bootstrap-backward).